DoctorPCOD/DoctorPCOD/assembly_help/readme.md

 # Writing data from a keypad or DIP switch to a 7-segment display
 - [Using the BCD to 7-segment decoder PCB, internal pull-ups, and `SWAP`](https://github.com/DoctorPCOD/DoctorPCOD/blob/main/assembly_help/DIP_internal_swap.asm), because this uses internal pull-ups, it only works for a DIP switch, not a keypad
-- Using the BCD to 7-segment decoder PCB, internal pull-ups, and bitshift operations
+- [Using the BCD to 7-segment decoder PCB, internal pull-ups, and bitshift operations](https://github.com/DoctorPCOD/DoctorPCOD/blob/main/assembly_help/DIP_internal_bitshift.asm), because this uses internal pull-ups, it only works for a DIP switch, not a keypad
 - Using the BCD to 7-segment decoder PCB, external pull-downs, and `SWAP`
 - Using the BCD to 7-segment decoder PCB, external pull-downs, and bitshift operations
 - Using SPI and the `X` pointer register